datahub-project/datahub/metadata-ingestion/source_docs/snowflake.md

 ## Config details

+Like all SQL-based sources, the Snowflake integration supports:
+- Stale Metadata Deletion: See [here](./stateful_ingestion.md) for more details on configuration.
+- SQL Profiling: See [here](./sql_profiles.md) for more details on configuration.

 Note that a `.` is used to denote nested fields in the YAML recipe.

 | Field                         | Required | Default                                                                     | Description                                                                                                                                                                             |
 | ----------------------------- | -------- | --------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |